ChALkeR/notes/Do-not-underestimate-credentials-leaks.md

 --

 Special thanks to GitHub and npm teams for taking the issue seriously and patching their server side to automatically invalidate leaked tokens/passwords when they are published on their own service (GitHub repos for GitHub oAuth tokens, npm packages for npm tokens and passwords).
-_Note: GitHub has already been doing that, but it seems that that filter has not been catching all the cases._
+_Note: GitHub has already been doing that, but it seems that their filter has not been catching all the cases._

 --